 Each level, roughly, corresponds to what we call a Junior Agile Coach, a “normal” Agile Coach and a Senior Agile Coach.

-It’s not a perfect match and there might be ways to hack the system and get to CSP without being that experienced - but for the most part, you can expect that people who are CSP-SM will have at least two to three years of experience working as an Agile Coach and quite a few battle scars under their belt.
+It’s not a perfect match and there might be ways to hack the system and get to CSP without being that experienced - but for the most part, you can expect that people who are CSP-SM will have at least two to three years of solid experience working as an Agile Coach and quite a few battle scars under their belt.
 This is more credibility than any other certification can offer.

 If you do not believe in certifications, or do not want to invest in them (or cannot afford them), I would still recommend you study the Learning Objectives of the Scrum Alliance Scrum Master certification path.
 Use them as guidance towards self-assessing your seniority and growing in your craft as a modern, credible Agile Coach.